African-Marketplace-TT21/Front-End/african-marketplace/README.md

 - UI library to be used is https://chakra-ui.com, which has been added in package list.
 - live version is available at https://compassionate-engelbart-8295fb.netlify.app
-- Live version contains a private db key that is not included in this repo, but all other code are the same.
+- Live version contains a private db key that is not included in this repo, but all other code are the same, running the `fauna_version` branch.